 Toledo, Spain

-This was a day trip we took while we were in Madrid, Spain because we had read about Toledo and how interesting an area it is.
+This was a day trip we took while we were visiting Madrid, Spain because we had read about Toledo and how interesting an area it is.
 Toledo is perched atop a hill overlooking the vast expanse of the Tagus River, and it stands as a living testament to Spain's rich history, cultural diversity, and architectural brilliance.
 We took a Viator Bus Tour as it is only 87 kilometers from Madrid to Toledo, and using this method was a good solution for us as we did not want to rent a car while we were in Spain.
 Plus the tour was "guided" and they knew their way around Toledo.

 NOTE: Visiting Toledo requires an entrance fee, currently it is 10€ - obtainable at the tourist office where they will give you a bracelet to wear to display that you have paid the entrance fee.
 Fees vary based upon age, family size, group size, etc.